aliensteam51/markovjs/README.md

 	state3.addTransitionToState(state1, new markov.Weight(100))

-Initialize the chain and log the output
+Run the chain and log the output

-	chain.initialize()

 	for (var i = 0; i < 100; i++) {
 	    var state = chain.nextState()